dotbrains/lynx/README.md

 [Postgres]: http://www.postgresql.org/
 [Redis]: http://redis.io/

-It should take less than 15 minutes to install (depends on your machine).
+It bashould take less than 15 minutes to install (depends on your machine).

 Customize in `~/.lynx.local`
 ------------------------------